 That’s where hi-def liposuction comes into the picture.

 Hi-def liposuction is a more precise and focused lipo method that improves the definition and tone of the muscles in the treatment area.
-It works the best in a highly fit person with a small amount of pinchable fat that isn’t affected by diet and exercise.
+It works the best in a highly fit person with a small amount of pinchable fat that isn’t affected by proper diet, and exercise.

-In high def lipo, the surgeon is still sucking the fat out.
+In high definition liposuction, the plastic surgeons is still sucking the fat out.
 But the method involves liquifying the fat first so that it can be removed more precisely to provide additional definition to the musculature.

-Hi def lipo uses ultrasound energy to break up and remove the fat precisely.
+Hi def lipo uses ultrasound energy to break unwanted fat, up and remove the fat precisely.
 With ultrasound, the sound energy breaks up the fat cells more efficiently, making them easier to remove.

 The best candidate for hi-def lipo is usually a fit person within 10 pounds of their ideal weight.
 Also, your skin must be still relatively elastic so it will shrink and form to your new contours after surgery.